 Provide a few examples of what you like to be included in the final product.
 This includes tile types, wall colors

 Note: You need to be aware that textures, colors, and models may not be 100% accurate.
 This is due to variations in the samples provided, and the variance between PC monitor calibration and print colors.

 Changes Happen, How to Provide the Best Feedback

 Changes do happen with jobs as detailed as 3D renders, it is important to factor this into the time to produce a final image.
 It is important you are clear with your feedback to gain the best outcome.

-If there are a lot of changes, the best way to provide feedback is to ‘mark-up’ the image, by drawing and writing the changes on the image.
+If there are a lot of changes, the best way to provide feedback is to ‘mark-up’ the image, by drawing and writing the changes to the image.
 This is great when there are a lot of detailed changes that need to be made.
-This can be done by printing the image and clearly numbering each change, and sent back with a correlating list of comments.
+This can be done by printing the image and clearly numbering each change and sent back with a correlating list of comments.

-If you’re unable to do mark-up a document directly, provide us with a clear list of changes in dot-point form.
-Clearly itemizing changes, makes it easier for our editors to work through them.
+If you’re unable to do markup a document directly, provide us with a clear list of changes in dot-point form.

 Check out our 3D Render service today.